dpd696/cheat-sheets/tools/terraform_cheatsheet.md

 A Terraform module is a set of Terraform configuration files in a single directory.

-When you run Terraform commands like `terraform plan`{.language-text} or `terraform apply`{.language-text} directly from such a directory, then that directory will be considered the root module.
+When you run Terraform commands like `terraform plan` or `terraform apply` directly from such a directory, then that directory will be considered the root module.

 The modules that are imported from other directories into the root